Skip to content

 Detection

-# Check /proc/kallsyms for compat variants of the target function
+# Check /proc/kallsyms for the compat counterpart

-grep -i "compat.*read\|read.*compat" /proc/kallsyms
+grep -i preallocate /proc/kallsyms

-# Look for COMPAT_SYSCALL_DEFINE in the source
+# Confirm the compat dispatch in the source

 Resolution